 Before I started my love affair with Haida filters over a year ago, I was using Lee filters.
 My go-to neutral density filter was always the Big Stopper but more times out of ten the images produced had a slight purple tint and vignettes at wide angles.
 Although it’s easy enough to change in post processing, it is another job.
 All these wee jobs can mount up a lot, meaning less creative time and enjoyment in the great outdoors with your camera – and surely they’re the best parts?!

 I was curious to test if any vignette were present, and I can happily confirm none at all was found.
 You would think attaching any filter over your lens would affect the level of sharpness, but it’s clear to see from my findings below that there is no loss of sharpness from corner to corner – it’s pin sharp.
 Absolutely no colour tint was found, making this one of the most neutral NDs I’ve ever come across.
 I particularly liked the design of the plastic holder that the round glass sits in, making it ultra easy to drop in and remove the filter holder without any disturbance to the composition.
-Just like the Red-Diamond filters, the M10 round “drop-in” series of filters are all made from the same grade optical glass and feature the same nanopro coatings, producing excellent image quality.
+The M10 round “drop-in” series of filters feature the same nanopro coatings, producing excellent image quality.
 It’s clear to see that Haida have really thought through every single part of the process and know the issues that can be caused in the field.

 Images below showing straight-out-of-camera (Canon 5d mark iv and Canon 16-35mm USM L Lens) @16mm -With-without-M10 round “drop-in” N.D 3.0 (10-stop).
 No post processing on either other than lens correction in Lightroom.

 Collection of images taken during my field test

 I hope this provides you some useful information.
 Please feel free to ask me any questions.